jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

         - Manual : Use TranslationRecognizer to get translated text; use a SpeechSynthesizer to synthesize voice.
 - Speaker recognition
 - Intent recognition
+- Direct Line Speech : end-to-end solution for creating a flexible, extensible voice assistant.
+It's powered by the Bot Framework and its Direct Line Speech channel, that is optimized for voice-in, voice-out interaction with bots.
+    - Could create a voice assistant bot with this.

 ## [Knowledge Mining and Cognitive Search](https://learn.microsoft.com/en-us/training/paths/implement-knowledge-mining-azure-cognitive-search/)